 Year Three focuses on implementing the knowledge gained in the previous sessions.
 Participants gain skills in leadership development, grant development and administration, community marketing, and organizing the community development effort.
 Downtown development, historic preservation, and tourism are also discussed.

 Advanced Year is open to all graduates of the Institute.
-It is a three day, intensive workshop that takes place in an Arkansas community and that allows CDI graduates the opportunity to use the skills and knowledge they’ve gained from CDI in a real-world setting.
+It is a four day, intensive workshop that takes place in an Arkansas community and that allows CDI graduates the opportunity to use the skills and knowledge they’ve gained from CDI in a real-world setting.